Smartphone screens explained: display types, resolutions and refresh rates

 According to Samsung Display, PLS panels have a lower production cost, higher brightness rates, and even superior viewing angles when compared to their rival, LG Display's IPS panels.
 Ultimately, whether a PLS or IPS panel is used, it boils down to the choice of the component supplier.

-This is a very common question after "LED" TVs launched, with the short answer simply being LCD.
+This is a very common question after "LED" TVs were launched, with the short answer simply being LCD.
 The technology used in a LED display is liquid crystal, the difference being LEDs generating the backlight.

 LEDs have the advantage of consuming very little power - which explains the emphasis given by marketing departments in highlighting the term in TVs, but not so much when it comes to smartphones with their reduced display size.
 On the other hand, backlight operation makes it difficult for LCD/LED displays to offer a level of contrast that is competitive with OLED displays since the lighting control is not performed by each individual pixel, but by regions on the display.